Lucite Purses - Popular Bags of the 1940s

 • Draped evening gowns

-• The empire style
+• The Empire style

 Poiret was particularly noted for reviving the empire style and advocating the replacement of corsets with the ‘modern’ bra.
 His clothing still features prominently in the collections of fashion museums worldwide.